denten-books/plain-text/1-chapter.md

 there seems to be no end to new forms and new developments [@moreno_who_1953, 239].

-In the aftermath of World War II, Moreno expands the first edition of his book to include the ultimate automaton, the atomic bomb.
+In the aftermath of World War II, Moreno expanded the first edition of his book to include the ultimate automaton, the atomic bomb.
 "Mankind has been awakened form a dream," he writes.
 The atomic bomb gives humanity a glimpse of its common enemy.
-Technology, in Moreno's sense, does not determine the present situation.
-Rather, an actor in possession of fossilized volition, it competes, in Darwinian sense, with living actors.
-Once set in motion, voluntarily, the war machine, like all cultural conserves, continues to do the bidding past generations.
+Technology, for Moreno, does not determine the present situation.
+Rather, a mindless actor in possession of fossilized volition, it competes, in Darwinian sense, with living actors.
+Once set in motion, voluntarily, by humans, the war machine and the book alike, as all cultural conserves, continue to do their bidding.
 These structures may no longer be needed or wanted, but because they are inorganic, they persist to shape the social and the mental worlds to come.
 Moreno explains:

 > Many of the domesticated robots are blessed with the attribute of become labor-saving devices, which has, however the unpleasant consequence that they